jsozaparra/jsozaparra.github.io/_pages/Personallife.md

 <p align="justify">
 By the end of 2015 I was about to get my Transportation Engineering professional title when I started to see myself working in academia in the near future.
 As I wanted to make some kind of contribution to my home town’s public transport system, I decided to enrol the PhD program in the Department of Transportation Engineering and Logistics, at PUC, Chile, under the supervision of Juan Carlos Muñoz and Sebastián Raveau.<br><br>
 During 2016 I worked defining my dissertation research, which ended up focused on the causes and effects of public transport reliability.
 In August, I also had the chance to participate in the “Modeling and Simulation of Transportation Networks” MIT short course, as well as to attend the TransitData16 conference in Boston.

+These findings suggest that dietary glutamate may be contributing to FM symptoms in some patients <a href="https://www.sciencedirect.com/science/article/pii/S1526590010002373">(Holton et al., 2010)</a>
 </p>

 This is an example post with image galleries.